 Vegan Barbeque Jackfruit

-Jackfruit is a delicate fruit that tastes almost nothing like fruit.
-It’s a great vessel for sauces and flavorings, but if it’s not cooked properly, it can turn into a mushy mess.
+Jackfruit is a great vessel for sauces and flavorings, but if it’s not cooked properly, it can turn into a mushy mess.
 Thankfully, Alchemy has perfected this process with their vegan take on a classic barbeque pulled pork sandwich.
 The jackfruit is tender, but stays in form on the roll.
 For added texture and taste, the sandwich is served on a crunchy ciabatta roll with carrot cabbage slaw in an herbed cashew cream.